 How can your Michigan REES M.A. degree be useful?

 Here's Mike MacQueen's answer: "The broad exposure to East European culture, politics, economics and history in my REES M.A. program provided a solid foundation for my past work focusing on the investigation of WWII crimes in Poland, Belarus and the Baltic States.
 I am still drawing on this now as I investigate crimes committed during the wars in the former Yugoslavia.
 Moreover, over the course of my career, I have relied on connections and contacts made during my REES studies.
 When making a recent hiring decision, I’ve also have had the satisfaction of knowing that the candidate with a Michigan REES background was someone with a solid and sound background."

 Mike MacQueen (M.A.
 REES '83) used his language and area studies training during his 20+ years at the Department of Justice, most recently serving as chief of investigative research in the Office of Special of Special Investigations.
 In 2008, he moved to Immigration and Customs Enforcement in the Department of Homeland Security, where he continues to work on Balkan cases.
-More about his work from The New York Times.
+Read more about Mike's work in The New York Times and Newsweek.